Singapore minister: Major cyberattack may be state-linked

 “Ensuring cybersecurity is a ceaseless battle, like our battle against terrorism.
 It involves changing technology and sophisticated perpetrators who are constantly developing new techniques and probing for fresh weaknesses,” he said.

-Singapore’s government had made the attack public on July 20, and four days later convened a Committee of Inquiry to look into its events and make recommendations by Dec.
+Singapore’s government made the attack public on July 20, and four days later convened a Committee of Inquiry to look into the events and make recommendations by Dec.
 31.